kpdyer/fteproxy/doc/source/dfa.rst

 Overview
 --------

-This is a class used internally by FTE and should not be invoked directly.
+This is a class used internally by fteproxy and should not be invoked directly.

 Interface
 ---------